Time Busters

 Time Busters is a British children's television series created by Tim Child and the same producers of Knightmare.
 It was first shown on BBC2 from 17 January 1993 to 22 January 1995.
-The first two series were hosted by Michael Troughton, with assistance from Buster - the on-board computer.
-For Series 3, Buster hosted 'himself'.

 Format

-Each run of the game involves a team of children taking a 'time-travelling' bus that drove you to a historical reenactment.
+Each run of the game involves a team of children taking a 'time-travelling' bus that drove them to a historical reenactment.
 The children would be involved in a quest to find a Time-Capsule.
 This challenge would be a race against the clock to succeed and each episode would result in the team being successful, or having to abandon their attempt due to running out of time.
-Regardless the episode would conclude in the children quickly returning to the bus before it disappeared from that era.
+Regardless the episode would conclude with the children quickly returning to the bus before it disappeared from that era.